-We have audited the performance report of Property Council of New Zealand Incorporated ("the Council") and its controlled entity (together, "the Group"), which comprises the consolidated financial statements on pages 8 to 24, and the consolidated service performance information on pages 2 to 7.
-The complete set of consolidated financial statements comprise the consolidated statement of financial position as at 31 March 2023, the consolidated statement of comprehensive revenue and expense, consolidated statement of changes in net assets/equity, consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the general purpose financial report of Property Council of New Zealand Incorporated ("the Council") and its controlled entity (together, "the Group"), which comprises the consolidated financial statements on pages 8 to 24, and the consolidated statement of service performance on pages 2 to 7.
+The complete set of consolidated financial statements comprise the consolidated statement of financial position as at 31 March 2024, the consolidated statement of comprehensive revenue and expense, consolidated statement of changes in net assets/equity, consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion the accompanying performance report presents fairly, in all material respects:
+In our opinion the accompanying general purpose financial report presents fairly, in all material respects:

-- the consolidated financial position of the Group as at 31 March 2023, and its consolidated financial performance, and its consolidated cash flows for the year then ended; and - the consolidated service performance for the year ended 31 March 2023, in accordance with the Group's service performance criteria, in accordance with Public Benefit Entity Standards Reduced Disclosure Regime ("PBE Standards RDR") issued by the New Zealand Accounting Standards Board.
+- the consolidated financial position of the Group as at 31 March 2024 and its consolidated financial performance, and its consolidated cash flows for the year then ended; and - the consolidated service performance for the year ended 31 March 2024, in accordance with the Group's service performance criteria, in accordance with Public Benefit Entity Standards Reduced Disclosure Regime ("PBE Standards RDR") issued by the New Zealand Accounting Standards Board.